-Parasol unit foundation for contemporary art is delighted to present a solo exhibition devoted to the work of Japanese artist Shinro Ohtake, from 12 October to 12 December 2014.
+Parasol unit foundation for contemporary art is delighted to present a solo exhibition devoted to the work of Japanese artist Shinro Ohtake, from 12 October – 12 December 2014.

 Born in 1955 in Tokyo, Shinro Ohtake is one of Japan’s leading and most innovative contemporary artists.
 His practice extends from the creation of visual arts projects and artist books to sound and architectural projects.
-Shinro Ohtake was recently awarded one of Japan’s most prestigious art awards: The Agency for Cultural Affairs Minister’s Award for the Fine Arts 2013–2014.
+Through his noise band JUKE/19 (1978–1982), Ohtake has also influenced the direction of experimental music in Japan.
+Following his various exhibitions held in Japan and internationally, and in recognition of his outstanding contribution, Shinro Ohtake was awarded one of Japan’s most prestigious art awards: The Agency for Cultural Affairs Minister’s Award for the Fine Arts 2013–2014.